K-Scar

 Punchbowl

 After the armistice, veterans were given land in the Punchbowl to farm.
 Many were killed or maimed clearing it.
-The mines they missed are still there — marked on the hiking trail maps.
+The mines they missed are still there, marked on the hiking trail maps.

 Goseong Unification Observatory

-Eastern Frontline
+Eastern Front

 The Korean DMZ ends where the mountains meet the sea.
 From Goseong Observatory, the barbed wire runs down a ridge, into the water, and stops.
 Beyond it, Mount Kumgang and North Korea.